ram-nice/PR_CO_Pilot/README.md

 # PR CO-Pilot
 A script that assists in reviewing modifications and proposing corrections prior to submitting a pull request.

+# Steps to use :
+- open terminal from pr co-pilot folder.
+- node professor.js filePath.
+## ps:currently it accepts only one file and checks the entire file.
 # Code Review Checklist

 ## Styles File